Understanding Grief and Loss: An Overview

 Acceptance: I acknowledge that this has happened, and I cannot change it.

-While the five stages may appear to be steps in a process, they are not.
+While the five stages of grief may appear to be steps in a process, they are not.
 Even Kübler-Ross said that the stages are not meant to neatly package up grief — there is no typical loss and no typical grief.
-Grieving is as individual as we are.
+Grieving is as individual as we are and is not a linier process.

 Shock and disbelief: It’s hard to accept a death.
 You may feel numb and question whether the loss really happened — this isn’t unusual.
 Some have noted their initial reluctance to even notify others of a loss in case it turned out to be untrue.
 This is a normal reaction, as is still expecting someone to call or write or show up, even if intellectually you have accepted their death.